Kabouik/tuifi/README.md

 # Development note

 This program was developed with significant AI assistance.
-I take no particular pride in that, or the resulting code, but it was a week-end project and I wanted something usable quickly rather than something to be proud of architecturally.
+I take no particular pride in that, or the resulting code, but it is fair to be honest about it.
+It was a week-end project and I wanted something usable quickly rather than something to be proud of architecturally.

 <a id="org046119a"></a>